What is the proposal review process?

 How do I submit a Letter of Intent (LOI) and application?

 Letters of Intent (LOI) and applications are submitted via the MyResearchProposal online submission system.
 Create a new user account, or log in if you already have an account.
-A step-by-step user’s guide for the MyResearchProposal software is available by reviewing this document.
+Click here for a step-by-step user’s guide for the MyResearchProposal software.

 Do I need to route my proposal through Duke Sponsored Projects System (SPS) for approval prior to submission?